- Download our Moving to Oslo Guide (PDF)

 A major element of culture shock for expats is the language barrier, and many foreign employees may need to take courses in Norwegian.
 While expats will find it easier to get a job if they have a basic knowledge of Norwegian, some companies use English as their primary language of business.
 In these cases, proficiency in English is sufficient.

 Expats are likely to find a job with a company located in one of the key business areas in and around Oslo.
 The main commercial and business centres are located downtown, as well as in Skøyen, Lysaker and Fornebu, a business park with newer, larger buildings for big multinational companies.
-Skøyen and Lysaker are within city limits, in the west; and while Fornebu is a bit further out, it can also be reached by bus or train, and there are even direct buses to Oslo specifically for business commuters.
+Skøyen and Lysaker are within city limits in the west.
+While Fornebu is a bit further out, it can also be reached by bus or train, and there are even direct buses to Oslo specifically for business commuters.